 Launches range of cookware for Royal Doulton.
 Becomes an honourary Doctor of Science at Southbank University.
 Releases book Design: Intelligence Made Visible, with Stephen Bayley

 Design Museum Exhibition: Terence Conran - The Way We Live Now from 16 November 2011 - 4 March 2012.
 Awarded The Prince of Wales Medal for Arts Philanthropy which celebrates the impact of givers to the arts.

 Design Museum Exhibition (2011)

 Plain Simple Useful: The Essence of Conran Style

-Terence Conran: Designing for the Quality of Life (The Cutting Edge)
+Terence Conran: Design and the Quality of Life (The Cutting Edge)

 Chipperfield today heads a substantial international practice.
 He is building or has built in China, America, Japan, Italy, Spain and Germany, though comparatively little in Britain.
 And so, Chipperfield, who is in so many ways quintessentially English, has become the most European of British architects.